Queenborough: 19th century to date

 Records from between 1815 and 1820 show that the Corporation of Queenborough was in some financial difficulties, owing some £14,500 that it could not hope to pay.
 It appears that the mayor and other officials had been less than honest in their duties toward the community, with the use of the public money at their disposal.
 This fraud caused a great financial burden upon the fishers and oyster catchers, who were driven to "unlawful and riotous assembly", in protest against unwarranted charges made upon them in the course of their trade.
 So serious had this deterioration in conditions become, that by the middle of the 19th century the corporation was bankrupt.
 A leading figure was Thomas Young Greet, who frequently held the office of mayor, and treasurer, and first came to Queenborough in 1814.
 He and his friends used their positions to cream off the profits of the fisheries.
-Parliament was called upon to act, vesting by an Act of Parliament much of the town's business in the hands of trustees who were able to refinance the economy by selling land, property and the ancient oyster fishery.
-The oyster trade having been corrupted by smuggling and the bribery of the island's members of parliament, the town lost its franchise in the Reform Act of 1832.
+Parliament was called upon to act, vesting by an act of Parliament much of the town's business in the hands of trustees who were able to refinance the economy by selling land, property and the ancient oyster fishery.
+The oyster trade having been corrupted by smuggling and the bribery of the island's members of parliament, the town lost its franchise in the Reform Act 1832.

 The economy of Queenborough was boosted significantly by the establishment of a branch line from Sittingbourne by the Sittingbourne and Sheerness Railway (later part of the London, Chatham & Dover Railway), which operated in conjunction with a mail and passenger service by steamer to Vlissingen in the Netherlands.
 The Swale was bridged when the railway was built in 1860.

 From the town's depression in the 1850s there began a process of recovery.
 New industries came to Queenborough including a glass works and a company engaged in coal washing.
 Besides these many other small industries developed, including potteries, the Sheppy Fertilizer company (which used the old spelling of Sheppey) and the glue works.
 The Portland cement works opened in 1890, and there is still a considerable trade in timber.

 A borough charter granted in 1885 gave some renewed impetus to the struggling borough council, but it was not until 1937 that the Charity Commissioners were at last able to appoint a borough council, but the town and its fisheries never fully recovered.
 The present trustees are Swale Borough Council, which incorporated the old borough council in the local government reorganisation of 1974.
 Queenborough now has a town council, which includes a mayor.

 Unsightly modern sea wall defences have hindered the character of the beaches but were deemed necessary; a large yachting harbour exists, where the pirate radio ship Radio Caroline (in the river Medway 2003–04) anchored for a while.
 Tourism is today a major feature of the island, with Queenborough enjoying some of the fruits of local investment.